Best May Dividend Paying Stocks

 Finding Stocks That Pay Dividends

-No worries.
+So, no worries.
 Here are some places I look for and find good stocks that pay dividends:

 - Lists of the best dividend growth stocks

-- Dividend rich industries and sectors
+- Dividend-rich industries and sectors

 - Specialty dividend investing websites

-- Dividend focused mutual fund and ETF holdings
+- Dividend-focused mutual fund and ETF holdings

 - Investment newsletters

-- Products and services you use regularly
+- Products and services you and I use regularly

 - Dividend stock screeners